Dan1579/solana-node-setup/README.md

    - Restart your computer to apply the changes.

 5. **Install a Linux Distribution from the Microsoft Store**:
-   - Go to the Microsoft Store and search for "Ubuntu" (Ubuntu 22.04.3 LTS) (or any other preferred Linux distribution).
+   - Go to the Microsoft Store and search for "Ubuntu" (Ex: Ubuntu 22.04.3 LTS) or any other preferred Linux distribution.
    - Click "Get" and install it.

 6. **Set Up Your Linux Distribution:**: